marcusb333/delerium-server/docs/CONTAINER_PUBLISHING.md

 # Container Image Publishing Guide

-This guide explains how to publish the delerium-paste server as a reusable container image to Docker Hub or GitHub Container Registry (GHCR).
+This guide explains how to publish the delerium-paste-server as a reusable container image to Docker Hub or GitHub Container Registry (GHCR).

 ## Quick Start